esthermdev/task-management/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests.
+For substantial changes:

+1. Fork the repository
+2. Create a local development setup following the instructions above
+3. Create your feature branch
+4. Commit your changes
+5. Push to the branch
+6. Create a Pull Request